More Than 40 Hot Springs for Hikers

 You can’t take a trip to Nepal without visiting Tapovan hot springs.
 Embrace the off-the-beaten-path adventure to Tapovan hot springs, reachable by a moderate hike through the jungle.
 Experience the remote setting and immerse yourself in the natural beauty.

 Close to Tapovan hot spring is also the starting point for the Bhavishya Badri Trek.
 It is beyond Tapovan, up the Dhauliganga river and involves a track of about 3 km from the road.
-It has an altitude of 2744m and is located within dense forest.
+It has an altitude of 2744 m and is located within dense forest.

 Combine your visit with exploring the nearby Shuklaphanta National Park for wildlife encounters.
 The name Shuklaphanta is taken from the largest grassland of Nepal Shuklaphanta which is a home to the largest herds of Swamp Deer in the world.
-Embark on a challenging trek through remote villages to reach this hidden gem nestled amidst the Himalayas.
-The reward is a solitary soak in a natural rock pool with stunning views.

 Utsukushigahara Kogen Long Trail - Japan